-Typically, with a thorough medical history and physical exam, a doctor can make the diagnosis of growing pains clinically, without the need to perform additional imaging studies or laboratory tests.
-If these tests are performed, they are normal.
-Further evaluation is necessary to look for other diagnoses in children who have more concerning symptoms such as fever, weight loss, worsening pain during the daytime, limp or the inability to participate in typical activities.
+Typically, with a thorough medical history and physical exam, a doctor can make the diagnosis of growing pains without performing imaging studies or laboratory tests.
+If such tests are performed, however, they will return normal results.
+In children who have more concerning symptoms such as fever, weight loss, worsening pain during the daytime, limp or the inability to participate in typical activities, further evaluation is necessary to look for other possible conditions.
 Further testing is also important for those who display other concerning signs during the physical examination, such as joint swelling or limited range of motion.

 Acute periods of pain can often be relieved with heat packs, massage and over-the-counter pain medications such as ibuprofen or acetaminophen.
 Muscle strengthening exercises may be helpful for more chronic pain, although this has not been well studied.
 Above all, the pain should not be allowed to disrupt a child’s normal daytime activities.
 Stopping daytime activities will not help prevent further episodes of growing pains and may actually make pain worse.